 The prayer group had occasional visitors, but it was clear that the very limited Orthodox worship they were organising was not suitable to build a community.
 Nor did the group have any other resources available which might have sustained an enquirers group.
 This period did teach the need for persistence in both prayer and in commitment to the way they had undertaken.

+The British Orthodox Church funded the purchase of the Church, and through the kindness of many British Orthodox members, and other friends, funds were also raised to renovate and decorate the building, making it suitable for Orthodox worship.
 Since the consecration of the Church we have also received other gifts from members and friends.
 The kindness of so many people in sponsoring items such as icons, and other necessary fittings, has played a large part in making our Church an attractive place of worship and prayer.

 In many ways the church is a monument to the devotion and unselfish pastoral commitment of Father Michael Robson, who served here faithfully for many years.
 He died in 2014 after a long and debilitating illness, having been succeeded by Father Peter Farrington, who later left to undertake a wider evangelist ministry.